-He has received over 300 local, national and international awards with work he has produced for a variety of U.S. television networks, local TV stations and international broadcasters.
-He has received virtually every major broadcast award there is, to include 16 Emmys, as well as being honored three times with the most prestigious award a television photojournalist can receive, the National Press Photographer's Association Television News Photographer of the Year.
+He has been recognized as one of the most successful one-man-bands in the world today.
+He has received over 300 local, national and international awards with work he has produced.
+His work has been recognized with virtually every major broadcast award there is, to include 16 Emmys, as well as being honored three times with the most prestigious award a television photojournalist can receive, the National Press Photographer's Association Television News Photographer of the Year.

-He has produced dozens of documentary films, many having received top awards at various film festivals from across the United States.
+He has produced dozens of documentary films; many having received top awards at various film festivals from across the United States as well as having aired on networks such as HBO, PBS and Al Jazeera English.